 John Hay Whitney, a 1926 graduate of Yale College, served as United States Ambassador to Great Britain from 1957 to 1961.
-On his return from England, Mr. Whitney became Editor and Editor-in-Chief of the New York Herald Tribune and Chairman of its Paris-based newspaper, The International Herald Tribune.
+On his return from England, Mr. Whitney became owner and publisher of the New York Herald Tribune and Chairman of its Paris-based newspaper, The International Herald Tribune.

 Mr. Whitney's philanthropy helped shape higher education in the United States.
 In addition to substantial gifts to Yale, through the John Hay Whitney Foundation, which he established in 1949, Mr. Whitney focused on the field of education and on supporting individuals from minority groups who sought to make educational, social, and economic changes in their communities.